-Chaffetz: Justice watchdog also looking into Lynch's role into FBI's Clinton email probe
+Chaffetz: Justice watchdog also looking at Lynch's role in FBI's Clinton email probe

 The Senate inquiry was also prompted by news reports that raised questions about whether Lynch tried to stifle the investigation.

-Among them is a New York Times story in April that is based in part on a hacked and unconfirmed electronic documents obtained by the FBI in which a Democratic operative expressed confidence Lynch will keep the Clinton probe from going too far.
+Among them is a New York Times story in April that is based in part on a hacked and unconfirmed electronic documents obtained by the FBI in which a Democratic operative expressed confidence Lynch would keep the Clinton probe from going too far.